Table of contents

 SCANALLFILES BOOL Scans for all files regardless of their file extension. disabled disabled

 SCANLIMIT INT This setting applies to compressed files.
-It specifies the maximum number of files that will be unpacked and scanned.
+It specifies the maximum number of files to be unpacked and scanned.
 INT_MAX 65535

 SCANEXTRACT BOOL Archives or compressed objects are to be unpacked enabled enabled